Collect taxes

 OptionalUse an existing Customer objectServer-side

-If you provide a Customer object, we automatically copy and use the Customer’s address and tax IDs for the calculation:
+If you provide a Customer object, we automatically copy and use the customer’s address and tax IDs for the calculation:

-- If the Customer
+- If the customer

-.details. address - Otherwise, if the Customer
+shippingis present, it’s copied tocustomer_.details. address - Otherwise, if the customer

-.details. address - Otherwise, if the Customer
+addressis present, it’s copied tocustomer_.details. address - Otherwise, if the customer

-is present, it’s copied toip_ address customer_
+tax.is present, it’s copied toip_ address customer_.details. ip_ address - Otherwise, if the customer

-is present, it’s copied totax_ exempt customer_
+tax.is present, it’s copied totax_ exempt customer_.details. taxability_ override

-The Customer’s tax IDs are copied to customer_
+The customer’s tax IDs are copied to customer_.

 OptionalOverride customer taxabilityServer-side